whamtet/simpleui/doc/index.md

 ### Responses

-By default ctmx expects components to return hiccup vectors which are rendered into html.
+By default SimpleUI expects components to return hiccup vectors which are rendered into html.

 `nil` returns http **204 - No Content** and htmx will not update the dom.